getkloudi/integration-wrapper-generator/out/bitbucket/docs/PullrequestsApi.md

 - **Accept**: application/json

-## repositoriesUsernameRepoSlugPullrequestsGet
+## repositoriesWorkspaceRepoSlugPullrequestsGet

-> PaginatedPullrequests repositoriesUsernameRepoSlugPullrequestsGet(username, repoSlug, opts)
+> PaginatedPullrequests repositoriesWorkspaceRepoSlugPullrequestsGet(workspace, repoSlug, opts)

-Returns a paginated list of all pull requests on the specified repository.
+Returns all pull requests on the specified repository.
 By default only open pull requests are returned.
 This can be controlled using the &#x60;state&#x60; query parameter.
 To retrieve pull requests that are in one of multiple states, repeat the &#x60;state&#x60; parameter for each individual state.
 This endpoint also supports filtering and sorting of the results.
 See [filtering and sorting](../../../../meta/filtering) for more details.

 ### Example